MUmarJ/counsel-now/docs/DESIGN_TOKENS.md

 ---

-This design system ensures consistency, accessibility, and cultural appropriateness throughout the Shaikh Counselor website.
+This design system ensures consistency, accessibility, and cultural appropriateness throughout the Counsel Now template website.